Physician Assistant Certification Exams: PANCE, PANRE, and PANRE-LA

 Two types of Category 1 CME include Performance Improvement (PI-CME) activities and Self-Assessment (SA) activities.
 While neither of these CME types are required, the NCCPA recognizes their value and weights these types of CME more heavily.

-At the end of this 10-year cycle, PAs must pass the PANRE, a multiple-choice exam which evaluates general medical and surgical knowledge.
+At the end of this 10-year cycle, PAs must pass the PANRE or PANRE-LA: multiple-choice exams which evaluates general medical and surgical knowledge.

 Physician Assistant Certification: Recent Changes